groovy/groovy-android-gradle-plugin/README.md

 -------------------

 This plugin has been successfully tested with Android Studio.
 It will let you write an application in Groovy.
-It is recommanded, for performance, memory and battery life, that you use @CompileStatic wherever possible.
+It is recommended, for performance, memory and battery life, that you use @CompileStatic wherever possible.

 Details can be found on my [blog](http://melix.github.io/blog/2014/06/grooid.html)